Soyuz TMA-M variant

 Originally, the round of upgrades, which led to Soyuz TMA-M development, was known as Soyuz-700 series.
 The first vehicle of this type was expected to be called Soyuz TMA-01M, in a fashion similar to the latest generation of Progress vehicles.
 However by the end of July 2010, the spacecraft series was re-christened Soyuz TMA-M. In case this was not confusing enough, subsequent official reports on the preparation of the first spacecraft in the series continued calling the vehicle Soyuz TMA-01M.

-Some upgrade plans, which were left to the next round of modifications apparently included the move of the main flight control computer, from the instrument compartment, PAO, to the descent module, SA.
+Some upgrade plans, which were left to the next round of modifications apparently included the move of the main flight control computer, from the Instrument and Aggregate Compartment, PAO, to the Descent Module, SA.
 This change would allow to eliminate the KS0 20M computer in the descent module, which is dedicated to the reentry and landing of the crew capsule after the separation from the PAO module.
 With the move into the crew module, the same computer would support the entire mission from launch to touchdown.
-However this proposal had not been funded, even though as of beginning of 2009, there was still hope that the move would be implemented no later than 2011-2012.
+However this proposal had not been funded, even though as of beginning of 2009, there was still hope that the move would be implemented no later than 2011 or 2012.
 The future plans for Soyuz upgrades also aimed for a complete overhaul of the ship's power supply system, starting with solar panels and all the way to the onboard cable network, BKS.
 As of 2010, new more effective solar panels for Soyuz were expected to become available within a year.

 To the Moon: still a possibility